A large field of solar panels sitting next to each other.

 US Department of Agriculture (USDA)

-The US Department of Agriculture (USDA) has several buckets of funding available for clean energy and electrical infrastructure projects, including from the Rural Energy for America Program (REAP) and Business & Industry Loan Guarantees.
+The US Department of Agriculture (USDA) has several programs available for clean energy and electrical infrastructure projects, including the Community Facilities Program, the Rural Energy for America Program (REAP), and Business & Industry Loan Guarantees.

 A tv monitor with an image of the heat from it.